sera187/Maximal_matching/README.md

 from it, such a step is called an edge updated or shortly an update.
 A simple greedy algorithm computes a maximal matching in 𝑂(𝑚) time, so recomputing a maximal matching would cost 𝑂(𝑚) per update.
-Neiman and Solomon’s algorithm manages maintains explicitly a maximal matching in 𝑂(√𝑚 + 𝑛) worst-case update time
+Neiman and Solomon’s algorithm manages maintains explicitly a maximal matching in 𝑂(√𝑚 + 𝑛) worst-case update time.